This is a Bible study on the Body. Click here for a printable Bible Study Guide.

 So you think your tattoo is justified because it is religious?
 Sinning for God is still sinning.
 God does not condone any sin for any reason.
 There is no such thing as sinning for God, because the one cancels out the other.

-Do not be deceived, marking up your body is for yourself, and marking your body has nothing to do with God.
+Do not be deceived, marking up your body is for yourself, because of your pride, because of your vanity, and marking your body has nothing to do with God.
 God does NOT want you to mark up your body (Leviticus 19:28).

 5. It is vanity